fishcakez/sbroker/README.md

 ------------

 The primary goal of Sojourn Broker is to reduce upper tail latency.
-The first step to achieving this is by only queuing when ready to handle a match.
-However once in the queue the request has to wait for a match, which may never come if a resource is unavailable or there are a lot of other requests causing the queue to move slowly.
+The first step to achieving this is by only queuing a request when ready to handle a match.
+Once in the queue the request has to wait for a match, which may not occur in a reasonable time if a resource is unavailable or there are a lot of other requests causing the queue to move slowly.

 The simplest approach is to limit the length of the queue and either prevent new requests joining the queue or drop the oldest request in the queue when the